William Nettleton

+Biography

 Nettleton grew up in Ashtabula County, Ohio, where he continued to work on his parents' farm until he was in his late 20s.
 Upon leaving his parents' farm, Nettleton joined his brother, George E. Nettleton, working as an Indian trader at the Chippewa Agency at Sand Lake, Wisconsin.
 By around 1853–54, Nettleton had made several professional connections which brought him into association with the Superior Townsite Company.
 In 1854, he selected and, with the aid of others under the company's employ, surveyed the townsite for what would eventually become the city of Superior.
 That winter, William was joined in Superior by George, who proceeded to establish a grocery store on Minnesota Point.

 In 1856, the Nettleton brothers, together with Orin W. Rice, Robert E. Jefferson, and future-Mayor Joshua B. Culver, surveyed the townsite of Duluth, for which service the Nettletons acquired hundreds of acres of land in the Duluth area.
 While George, who continued to reside in Superior, partnered with Culver to establish a sawmill, William became the proprietor of a trading store and established a farmstead on the Minnesota side of Superior Bay.

 Nettleton soon took a keen interest in the development of the Duluth-Superior area—particularly by way of promoting the establishment of transportation links.
 "It is said" noted an article published in the St. Paul Globe at the time of his death, "he gave to all railroads land where they now have their terminals and was largely instrumental in the upbuilding of both these cities."
 The same article particularly credited him for being an early proponent of a railroad link between the Twin Cities and the Twin Ports, which would eventually come into being when Jay Cooke financed the construction of the Lake Superior and Mississippi Railroad from 1863 to its completion in 1870.

 As Minnesota began to transition toward statehood, Nettleton became more involved in the political life of the fledgling Duluth community.
 In 1856, he was elected a probate judge.
 In 1857 and 1858, he was elected to the Duluth town board, and served as its president.
 Finally, on October 11, 1859, he was elected to succeed John S. Watrous in representing the 26th District in the Minnesota House of Representatives.
-However, from the moment Nettleton was elected to the Legislature, his former surveying partner Robert E. Jefferson, who had run against him in the election, contested that Nettleton was not qualified on the basis that, according to Jefferson, Nettleton was a resident of Superior.
+However, from the moment Nettleton was elected to the legislature, his former surveying partner Robert E. Jefferson, who had run against him in the election, contested that Nettleton was not qualified on the basis that, according to Jefferson, Nettleton was a resident of Superior.
 But, after taking testimony from a number of individuals including Joshua Culver (in whose Duluth home Nettleton had spent many nights), George Nettleton, and Douglas County Sheriff J.D.
 Ray, among others, the House concluded that Nettleton was indeed a resident of Minnesota, and he kept his seat.